 The Serengeti is the largest and most famous of Tanzania's National Parks and a must-visit on any safari holiday to Tanzania.
 It covers an area of over 14,760 square kilometres and is situated across the Kenyan border from the Masai Mara.
 Its landscape is the exact image of people's expectations of African safari; grassland stretching as far as the eye can see, occasional acacia trees jutting into the sky and large stone boulders or kopjes breaking the skyline.

 It is however one thing in particular that makes the Serengeti particularly famous.
 Every year it plays host, along with the neighbouring Masai Mara, to the wildebeest migration.
-This spectacle of over 1,000,000 wildebeest migrating in search of fresh grazing is the largest such animal movement on the planet.
+This spectacle of over 1,000,000 wildebeest migrating in search of fresh grazing is the largest animal migration on the planet.
 First they move northwards, returning south after the rains have started.
 As they go, their hooves throw up a huge cloud of red dust, something that has come to symbolise the park.
-Pursued by lions and attacked by hungry crocodiles as they attempt to cross the Mara River, it is nature at its most raw and most exciting; a unique safari experience.
+Pursued by lions and attacked by hungry crocodiles as they attempt to cross the Mara River, it is nature at its most raw and exciting; a unique safari experience.

-Great Migration - an overview
+The Great Migration

-As early as late May and throughout June the wildebeest start tracking west, picking up the pace all the time, to Grumeti and the Western Corridor of the Serengeti, bunching up in vast noisy herds before some make the dramatic river crossings at the Grumeti River throughout July and into August en route to the plains of Kenya's Masai Mara.
+The wildebeest can start to track west as early as May, picking up the pace all the time, to Grumeti and the Western Corridor of the Serengeti, bunching up in vast noisy herds before some make the dramatic river crossings at the Grumeti River throughout July and into August en route to the plains of Kenya's Masai Mara.
 The Kirawira is in this area, as is Mbalageti Lodge, both Serena properties and a cluster of wonderful luxurious camps and lodges run by Singita.
 By August and September the wildebeest are usually located in the extreme north zone of the Serengeti and are also present in great numbers in the Masai Mara crossing the Mara and Talek Rivers.
-We have many camps in prime positions including Sayari Camp, Singita Mara River, Serian Serengeti and Lemala Kuria Hills (Northern Serengeti) and then in the Masai Mara's Mara Triangle area and Mara North there is the trio of Governors Camps, Serian Camps, Karen Blixen Camp - an endless choice!
-You can search our safari lodges in the Lodge Library.
+However, the herds arrival in the north and Masai Mara depends very much on the weather and the grass - if it is very dry and parched the herds can arrive early; if there is plenty of food, the herds are delayed, spending longer in the central and western zones.